advancekoder/python-beginner/01_basics/exercises.md

 # Comments - Exercises

 ## Exercise 1

 Write a program to store your name and print it.
 Add a comment above each line explaining what it does.

 ## Exercise 2

 Write a program that calculates 5 + 7 and prints the result.
 Use inline comments to explain each step.

 ## Exercise 3

 Write a program that stores your age and tells you if you are an adult (age >= 18).
 Add a multi-line comment explaining what the program does.

 ## Exercise 4: Lets work on something challenging like a real life case

 Write a small WHO WANTS TO BE A MILLIONAIRE program that:

-* Asks the player to choose a Question (1, 2, 3, or 4).
+- Asks the player to choose a Question (1, 2, 3, or 4).
-* Gives them a Question (e.g., “Question 1: Which team won the 2022 FIFA World Cup?” or “Question 2: Which team lost the 2022 FIFA World Cup final”).
+- Gives them a Question (e.g., “Question 1: Which team won the 2022 FIFA World Cup?” or “Question 2: Which team lost the 2022 FIFA World Cup final”).
-* Ends after the second choice and displays amount won if the answer is correct.
+- Ends after the second choice and displays amount won if the answer is correct.

 The twist:

-* You must use multi-line comments to plan your game logic before you start coding.
+- You must use multi-line comments to plan your game logic before you start coding.
-* You must use inline comments to explain why certain lines are written a certain way.
+- You must use inline comments to explain why certain lines are written a certain way.
-* You must use single-line comments to describe major steps in the game.
+- You must use single-line comments to describe major steps in the game.

-## End
+## End of Exercises